iterative/ldb-resources/documentation/Command-summary.md

 $ ldb add 0x456FED 0x5656FED    # result: objects id 0x456FED 0x5656FED added to dataset
 ```

-2. `object_path` - can be fully qualified (down to an object), or reference a folder in registered storage locations.
+2. `object_path` - any fully qualified (down to an object), or folder path in registered storage locations.
 If `object-path` is fully qualified, LDB tries to get object hashsum and match it to known objects.
-If hashsum was not seen before, LDB falls back to `INDEX` containing folder.
-If `object-path` is a folder, `ADD` calls `INDEX` before recursively processing objects in path.
+If hashsum was not seen before, LDB falls back to `INDEX` the object.
+If `object-path` is a folder, `ADD` calls `INDEX` immediately and then recursively processes indexed objects in path.

 In all cases of `INDEX` involvement within `ADD`, it will fail if objects are not in default format.